 Here are the three most basic things that everyone should do to increase the security of their phone:

 - Hardware: Some phones are built more securely than others.
 Phones from Apple, Google, and BlackBerry are the most secure on the market.
 Choosing these phones is always a good idea, with the Key, Pixel, and flagship iPhones always being the best choices from those manufacturers.
 All these devices have tamper-resistant chips that reduce the chances your device can be compromised with malware.

 Stopping attackers from going after you is simply a matter of making it difficult for them to get to your data.
 They would rather pursue an easy target than a difficult target.
 The three steps above will not make it impossible for a hacker to attack you, but they make other people easier targets than you.

-How SKY ECC handles the basics
+How SKY ECC handles phone security

 - Hardware: SKY ECC is only installed on the most secure devices available.
 They all featured tamper-resistant chips, high build standards, and high quality overall security practices.